1997 Maccabiah Games

-The Maccabiah had more than 5,000 athletes from 33 countries competing in 36 sports.
+The 15th Maccabiah Games was an international Jewish multi-sport event held in Israel in 1997, featuring over 5,000 athletes from 33 countries.
 New sports for the Games included beach volleyball, ice hockey, and taekwondo.

+The 1997 Maccabiah was marred by a bridge collapse ahead of the opening ceremony, resulting in the deaths of four members of the Australian delegation and injuring 60 others.

 History

 The Maccabiah Games were first held in 1932.
 In 1961, they were declared a "Regional Sports Event" by, and under the auspices and supervision of, the International Olympic Committee.
 Among other Olympic and world champions, swimmer Mark Spitz won 10 Maccabiah gold medals before gaining his first of nine Olympic gold medals.

 Bridge collapse

 The Games were marred by the collapse of the bridge, causing some athletes on the bridge who were marching into the Ramat Gan Stadium in Tel Aviv District for the Opening Ceremony to fall into the highly polluted Yarkon River; the polluted waters were considered a major factor in the deaths and injuries.
 Four Australians, Greg Small, Elizabeth Sawicki, Yetty Bennett, and Warren Zines, were killed when the bridge, supporting the Australian delegation, collapsed.
 Sixty others were injured.

 After the accident, both the Opening Ceremony and the Games themselves continued with spectators in the stadium not given any information as to what had happened.
 The ceremony was delayed, and then only the torch lighting aspect of the ceremony took place.
 Spectators became aware that something was wrong when none of the scheduled events took place, including the march of the athletes, and when they listened to the radio.
 Many inquests were completed into the collapse of the bridge by both Israeli and Australian authorities and Yoram Eyal was found guilty of criminal negligence.
 To commemorate the tenth anniversary of the disaster, on July 20, 2007, a ceremony was held at Tel Aviv's Yarkon Park.